mtsar/mtsar/README.md

 4. Push to the branch (`git push origin my-new-feature`);
 5. Create new Pull Request.

+## Acknowledgements

+This work is partially supported by the Russian Foundation for the Humanities, project no. 13-04-12020 “New Open Electronic Thesaurus for Russian”.

 ## Copyright

 Copyright (c) 2014-2015 [Dmitry Ustalov].
 See LICENSE for details.